Area baseball and softball schedules for Regionals

-The Kansas State High School Activities Association released the brackets for Regional Baseball and Softball starting next week.
+The Kansas State High School Activities Association released the brackets for Regional Baseball and Softball.
 Here’s the schedule for the area teams.

 Class 5A – Baseball (at Hays)